ManhTrinhNguyen/Kubernetes-CKA-/README.md

 - We generate Public and Private key pair on the server

-- We will use the Open SS: command `openssl genrsa -out my-bank.key 1024`, `openssl rsa -in my-bank.key -pubout > mybank.pem` to generate Private and Public key
+- We will use the Open SSL: command `openssl genrsa -out my-bank.key 1024`, `openssl rsa -in my-bank.key -pubout > mybank.pem` to generate Private and Public key

-When user first access the web Server using `HTTPS` he get the Publics key from the Server .
-Let's say hacker also get the Public Key
+- When user first access the web Server using `HTTPS` he get the Publics key from the Server .
+Let's say hacker also get the `Public Key`

-- The user's browser then encrypt the `sysmmetry key`  using the Public Key provided by the Server by his Private keya.
+- The user's browser then encrypt the `Sysmmetric key`  using the Public Key provided by the Server .
+The `Sysmetric Key` now secure

-- Users then send the his Private key and Public key (from a server) back to the Servers .
+- Users then send `the Encrypted his Private key and Public key (from a server)` back to the Servers .
 Hacker also have the copy

-- The Server then use the private key to decrypt the message and retrieve the `symmetry key` from it
+- The Server then use the private key to decrypt the message and retrieve the `Symmetric key` from it

+- However the hacker does not have the `Server's Symetric Key` to decrypt and retieve the `User's Symetric Key`

+- The `User's Sysmetric Key` only now available to User and Server .
+They can now use `Sysmetric Key` to encrypt data and send to each other

+- Now the Server can use the `User's Symetric key` to decrypt data and retrieve information

+But now Hacker create his own website that look exactly like my Bank website for example .
+He host his website on his own Server

+- So now he generate his own `Private` and `Public` and configure them on his Web Server

+- Finally he somehow manages to tweak my Environment or my Network to route my request going to my bank's website to his Server

+- Now me as User has his Server Public key sent over .
+Then I will send `User's Sysmetric Key` to his Server .

+- Now he has `User's Symetric Key` then User sent `Encrypted Data with User's Symetric Key` to his Server, he now can decrypted that with `User's Sysmetric Key`

+- User have been communicate securely but with the Hacker Server

+What if I could look at the key I received from the Server and say If it is a `Legitimate Key` from real Bank Server ?

+- Now Certificate come in to play

+- Server will send the Certificate that has the Key in it

+How do we look at a Certificate and verify if it is Legit ?

+- The most Important is who signed and issued the Certificate

+- My Browser will look at the Certificate and check Who signed that Certificate Bcs All of the Browsers built in with a certificate validation mechanism while in the browser text the Certificate received from the Server and Validates it to make sure it is Legitimate

+- If it identifies it to be a fixed certificate, then it will warn me

+How do I create my Legit Certificate for my Server that Browser will trust ?

+- This is  where Certificate Authorities or CA come in .
+They are well known organization that can sign and validate my Certificate for me (Symantec, DigiCert, Comodo, Globalsign)

+- They it work is I generate a Certificate sigining a Request (CSR) using the key generated earlier and the domain name of my Website : `openssl -new -key my-bank.key -out my-bank.csr -subj "/C=US/ST=CA/O=MyOrg, Inc./CN=mydomain.com"`

+- The CA verify my details and once it checks out, they sign the Certificate and send it back to me

+- If hacker tried to get his certificate signed the same way, he would fail during the validation phase and his certificate would be rejected by CA .
+So the website he hosted won't have the Valid Certificate

+How do Browser know CA itself was Legitimate ?

+- The CA themelves have a set of `Public Private key pairs`

+- CA use their Private Key to sign the Certificates .
+The public keys of all the CAs are built in to the browser .

+- The Browser uses the Public Key of the CA to validate that the Certificate that actually signed by the CA themselves

+- I can see them in my Web Browser setting under Certificates .

+- These are Public CA help us ensure the Public websites we visit .

+However Public CA don't help me validate sites hosted privately .
+For example for accessing my payroll or internal email application .

+- For that I can host my own Private CAs

+- Most of those companies have a Private Offering of their Services, a CA server that I can deploy internally within my company

+- I can then have the Public Key if my Internal CAs Server installed on all my employees browsers and establish secure connectivity within your organization

+The Server's keeper, the client was able to validate that the Server is who they say they are .
+But the Server does not know if the Client is who they say they are .
+It could be a hacker impersionating a user by somehow gaining access to his credentials (not over the network) .
+So what can the Server do to validate that the Client is who they say they are ?

+- As part of the initial trust building exercise, The Server can request a certificate from the Client .
+And so the Client must generate a pair of keys and a signed Certificate from a valid CA .
+The client then sends the Certificate to the Server for it to verify that the Client is who they say they are

+- TLS Certificate client certficates are not implement on the Web Server .
+Even if they are, it's all implemented under the hood, So a normal user don't have to generate and manage certificate manually

+This whole Infrastructure, including the CA, the Servers, the People, and the Process of generating, distributing and maintaining digital Certificate is known as `Public Key Infrastructure or PKI`